nickvdmolen/house-of-neuro/README.md

 # House of Neuro

 This project uses Supabase for persistence and asset hosting.
-Configuration is provided via a `.env` file; the committed `.env` contains placeholder values only.
+Configuration is provided via the committed `.env` file; update it with your own Supabase credentials before running the app.

 ## Environment variables
 Set the following in `.env` before running the app: